marcosarnold/cash-cow/FETCH_AI_SETUP.md

 # Fetch.AI Agent Setup Guide

 ## Overview
-This guide shows you how to integrate the Fetch.AI agent for smart merchant classification into your Harmony extension.
+This guide shows you how to integrate the Fetch.AI agent for smart merchant classification into your Cash Cow extension.

 ## Step 1: Install Dependencies